Wednesday, September 14, 2022

 41. Emma told her son Joseph Smith III, “The Book of Mormon is of divine authenticity—I have not the slightest doubt of it.
 I am satisfied that no man could have dictated the writing of the manuscripts unless he was inspired; for, when acting as his scribe, your father would dictate to me for hour after hour; and when returning after meals, or after interruptions, he would at once begin where he had left off, without either seeing the manuscript or having any portion of it read to him.”29

-If Joseph was translating the plates, he naturally would have resumed the translation where he ended it, with no need of seeing the manuscript to jog his memory.
+If Joseph was translating the plates as he claimed, he naturally would have resumed the translation where he ended it, with no need of seeing the manuscript to jog his memory.

 42. Another scribe, Martin Harris sat across the table from Joseph Smith and wrote down the words Joseph dictated.
 Harris later related that as Joseph used the seer stone to translate, sentences appeared.
 Joseph read those sentences aloud, and after penning the words, Harris would say, “Written.”